MicrosoftLearning/mslearn-postgresql/Instructions/Labs/13-generate-vector-embeddings-azure-openai.md

 ## Before you start

-You need an [Azure subscription](https://azure.microsoft.com/free) with administrative rights, and you must be approved for Azure OpenAI access in that subscription.
-If you need Azure OpenAI access, apply at the [Azure OpenAI limited access](https://learn.microsoft.com/legal/cognitive-services/openai/limited-access) page.
+You need an [Azure subscription](https://azure.microsoft.com/free) with administrative rights.

 ### Deploy resources into your Azure subscription